feathersjs/docs/migrating.md

 - Because of extensive changes and security improvements, you should change your JWT secret so that all users will be prompted to log in again.
 - The `jwt` options have been moved to `jwtOptions`.
 It takes all [jsonwebtoken options](https://github.com/auth0/node-jsonwebtoken#jwtsignpayload-secretorprivatekey-options-callback).
 The `subject` option __should be removed__ when using the standard setup.
-- `jwtStrategies` is a list of strategies to allow on the `/authentication` endpoint to create a JWT
-- `httpStrategies` are the strategies that should be used to parse authentication information from HTTP (REST) requests
+- `authStrategies` are the strategies that are allowed on this authentication endpoint

 > __Important:__ The `hashPassword` hook now explicitly requires the name of the field to hash instead of using a default (change any `hashPassword()` to e.g. `hashPassword('password')`).